 Young girl, endure, evil takes its toll, through it all you will emerge with naught, yet pure in soul.
 And though shadow may threaten all that you hold dear, it cannot possess you, nor the beauty that you bear… At the end of your dark journey you still will feel the light; out of shadows, a whole empire, kingdom beyond sight.

-Having uttered these final words, the third woman also turned away, and thee three departed without a single step.
+Having uttered these final words, the third woman also turned away, and the three departed without a single step.

 With tears brimming in his eyes, which he managed to control only with great effort, the father broke the deathly silence that had seized this home: “My love, go in peace.
 I shall care for our Senka more than for myself.”
-The aged woman turned to him with surprise, “But the godfather has yet to choose a name…,” and then she fell silent.
+The aged woman turned to him with surprise, “But the godfather, he has yet to choose a name…” and then she fell silent.
 The man’s look said it all.
 “The child will be called Senka.
 That was her mother’s dying wish.”

 (*In traditional folklore, the female name Senka has the same meaning as the word shadow, and remains in usage, though infrequently, as a name today.)